ippontech/blog-usa/posts/transform-data-in-your-warehouse-using-dbt-and-airflow.md

     save_quote_task >> dbt_task
 ```

 Running DBT directly on Airflow is possible using the operators from [this GitHub project](https://github.com/gocardless/airflow-dbt), in this case, we will simply use the `DbtRunOperator` and specify where dbt is installed.
-The MarketCoinCap API Key is stored as an Airflow variable to avoid having it hard-coded.
+The CoinMarketCap API Key is stored as an Airflow variable to avoid having it hard-coded.

 # DBT Model